MEDIA KIT FOR HEALTHY SENSE OF SELF™

 - Sleep-disordered breathing affects up to 25% of children with ADHD (Harvard Health, Sleep and Mental Health, 2009).

-- Inadequate sleep in both age groups was associated with parental report that their child usually or always displayed depressive symptomatology, family disagreements involved heated arguing, or parental concern that the child was not always safe at home, at school, or in their neighborhood.
+- Inadequate sleep in both age groups was associated with a parental report that their child usually or always displayed depressive symptomatology, family disagreements involved heated arguing, or parental concern that the child was not always safe at home, at school, or in their neighborhood.
 (Pediatrics Journal, Sleepless in America: Inadequate Sleep and Relationships to Health and Well-being of Our Nation's Children, 2006).

 - Approximately 15 million American children are affected by inadequate sleep.

-- Research indicates that Sleep Related Problems (SRPs) are commonly associated with childhood anxiety disorders and suggest a need for the assessment of and attention to these problems in research and clinical settings (Journal of the American Academy of Child and Adolescent Psychology, Sleep-Related Problems Among Children and Adolescents With Anxiety Disorders, 2007).
+- Research indicates that Sleep-Related Problems (SRPs) are commonly associated with childhood anxiety disorders and suggest a need for the assessment of and attention to these problems in research and clinical settings (Journal of the American Academy of Child and Adolescent Psychology, Sleep-Related Problems Among Children and Adolescents With Anxiety Disorders, 2007).

 - Family strain is more consequential for sleep than support, and sleep troubles are greatest when family relationships are highly strained and provide inadequate emotional support (American Psychology Association, Family Relationships and Troubled Sleep Amongst US Adults, 2012).